Commercial Vehicle Group, Inc. (CVGI) CEO Patrick Miller on Q4 2019 Results - Earnings Call Transcript

 Now let me turn to the results for the fourth quarter and full year 2019.
 As we discussed on our third quarter call, we had started to see a swift deceleration in the North American heavy and medium-duty truck markets as well as declines in the global construction market, which weighed heavily on our fourth quarter and full year results.

 North American commercial truck market has slowed considerably.
-While a year-over-year comparison reflects a 7% increase in the North American medium and heavy-duty truck revenues, the robust quarterly increases we saw in 2018 began to curtail sharply in the second half of 2019.
+While the year-over-year comparison reflects a 7% increase in the North American medium and heavy-duty truck revenues, the robust quarterly increases we saw in 2018 began to curtail sharply in the second half of 2019.
 For 2020, we are now estimating Class 8 production declines of approximately 35% to 42% and Class 5 through 7 production declines of approximately 15% to 20%.

 ACT is forecasting North America Class 8 truck production to be down approximately 39% 209,000 units in 2020, and then steadily increase back up to 308,000 units by 2023.
 ACT forecast Class 5 through 7 truck production to be down 15% 240,000 units in 2020 and then steadily increase to 274,000 units in 2023.
 In the Global Construction markets, the APAC region was soft for most of 2019 with Europe and North America showing signs of weakness in the fourth quarter.